aragon/geo-browser-contracts/README.md

 For personal spaces:
 <img src="./img/permission-overview-personal.svg">

-Below are all the permissions that a [PluginSetup](#plugin-setup-contracts) contract may want to request:
+Below are all the permissions that a [PluginSetup](#plugin-setup-contracts) contract may request:

 Proposal: